Remarkable-Donkeys/bangazon/README.md

     DELETE a Training Program `api/TrainingProgram/[TrainingProgramId]`

-# Install code
+# Installation
 - DB file
-Create a .db file in your code editor
+Create a .db file

 # System configuration
 - zshrc
 In CLI: `code ~/.zshrc`
-Add the following line of code to your zshrc file:
+Add the following to your zshrc file:
 `export: BANGAZON="PATH TO YOUR DATABASE FILE"` BANGAZON is already set up in the `Startup.cs` file
 - Migration
 To access database, in CLI: `dotnet ef database update`
+- No dependencies

+# Releases
+V1: January 29, 2018